-At first, I was not sure what the game was trying to be.
+At first, I was not sure what the *Bridge Constructor: Walking Dead *was trying to be.
 It recounts the story of survivors trying to make it through the zombie/walker apocalypse.
 By the way, you do not need to be familiar with the series to enjoy the game, while you will recognize some famous characters (modeled after the TV show characters) throughout the story.
 Walking Dead the show is all about following the destinies of small groups of people as they try to restart their lives in a land infested with walkers (aka zombies).
 It takes place in good old contemporary America.

 The first few missions are about building bridges or structures to make folks or vehicles reach a specific point on the map.
 To build structures, you start working with wooden planks, and as you move on, wires and steel pillars become available.
 While materials are not restricted in any way, they cost resources and each stage encourages you to build with less by awarding you a badge if you complete a stage with few resources.
 But who cares?
 I’m a pragmatist.
 As long as it works, I’m good.

 There’s a catch though: you can only build stuff in specific zones.
 Usually where it matters only.
 In more complex stages this acts as a cue as to what elements are needed in which place, or worse, as constraints to make your life a lot harder than it should be.

 In such construction zones you find a few attachments (marked as yellow dots) you can use to start building your structures - without such points your construction would fall apart for lack of support.